Driver held after hitting scooter rider in California chase

 The chase continued, during which police cars bumped the Honda four times and spun it around.
 But each time the driver was able to recover and speed off even as pieces of the vehicle, including the bumper, flew off.

-The chase moved through Orange County, and, after more than two hours, the driver finally pulled over onto the shoulder of Interstate 5 in San Diego County.
+The chase moved through Orange County, and, after more than two hours, the driver ran out of gas and pulled over onto the shoulder of Interstate 5 in San Diego County, CHP officials said.

 By The Associated Press